statichunt/geeky-hugo/exampleSite/content/blog/affiliate-marketing-fundamentals.md

 Affiliate marketing programs can be categorized into pay-per-click, pay-per-sale, and pay-per-lead.
 Each type offers different commission structures and benefits, allowing marketers to choose the program that best fits their promotional strategy.

-1. Pay-Per-Sale (PPS): In PPS programs, affiliates earn a commission based on the sales they generate.
+1. Pay-Per-Sale (PPS): In PPS programs, associates earn a commission based on the sales they generate.
 2. Pay-Per-Lead (PPL): PPL programs reward affiliates for generating leads, such as sign-ups, form submissions, or free trial registrations.
 This model is effective for businesses that prioritize building their customer database.
-3. Pay-Per-Click (PPC): In PPC programs, affiliates earn money based on the number of clicks their affiliate links receive, regardless of whether a sale is made.
+3. Pay-Per-Click (PPC): In PPC programs, publishers earn money based on the number of clicks their referral links receive, regardless of whether a sale is made.
-4. Two-Tier Programs: Two-tier affiliate programs allow you to earn commissions not only on your own sales but also on the sales generated by affiliates you refer to the program.
+4. Two-Tier Programs: Two-tier affiliate programs allow you to earn commissions not only on your own sales but also on the sales generated by associates you refer to the program.
-5. Recurring Commissions: Some programs offer recurring commissions, where affiliates earn ongoing payments for as long as the referred customer continues to use the product or service.
+5. Recurring Commissions: Some programs offer recurring commissions, where members earn ongoing payments for as long as the referred customer continues to use the product or service.

 ### Strategies for Success in Affiliate Marketing